With all those labels out there, organic, natural, hypoallergenic, it’s so hard to know Are Your ‘Eco’ Skincare Products Actually Toxic-Free?

 There is good news and bad news here.
 In the United States, the word “organic” is highly regulated and legally cannot be used unless a product or agricultural ingredient has been certified by the USDA.
 If you are buying U.S. brands you must also look for a logo that confirms this.
 Sound goods right?

-Well, it’s a bit more complicated; the USDA has no authority over the production and labeling of cosmetics, that falls to the FDA (Food and Drug Administration).
+Well, it’s a bit more complicated; the USDA has no authority over the production and labelling of cosmetics, which falls to the FDA (Food and Drug Administration).
 According to the FDA, you cannot put “false” or “misleading” information on cosmetics labels.
 Problem is, manufacturers only have to voluntarily register their ingredients and labels.
 And here is where the problem with regulation lies.
-It’s evident we need laws that define labeling, organic claims, and personal care certification more clearly.
+It’s evident we need laws that define labelling, organic claims, and personal care certification more clearly.

 In Canada, the situation is just as bad.
 The new Canadian Organic Standard does not cover cosmetics.
 That falls under Health Canada’s jurisdiction and currently, there are NO rules or guidelines in place for using the words natural or organic.
 Health Canada really needs to step up their game here, a company can have ONE organic ingredient in it and call itself organic, this is simply unacceptable.